krupalshah/Glue/README.md

 # Glue (Work In Progress)
-Goovy DSL wrapper over CompletableFuture APIs for simplified asynchrony
+Goovy DSL wrapper for simplified asynchrony